tblautenberg/DockerAutoPullAlpha/README.md

 Run java -jar YOURJARNAME.jar and it should work 🥇

 Remember to tell it where it should make a folder, and from what repo it should download!

+**** TODO ****

+Make docker file complete so it's acutally functioning.

+Upload detailed UML over what the F is going on - sometimes it gets a bit frisky (still learning Maven and Docker)